Dual moguls isn’t a new event — just new to the Winter Olympics.

 Here’s how it works: two skiers compete against each other on side-by-side mogul courses.
 Seven judges — each tasked with evaluating a specific piece of criteria, and each with five votes — compare the two runs and decide how to distribute their votes.
 The skier with the most votes wins the matchup and moves on to the next round.

-Because of how the judging works, the first skier to cross the line automatically isn't presumed to be the winner.
+Because of how the judging works, the first skier to cross the line isn't automatically presumed to be the winner.
 However, speed sometimes can end up being the decisive factor in these matchups.

 While the addition of a new event is one of the most notable changes in freestyle skiing since the 2022 Beijing Winter Olympics, that’s not all that’s happened.
 Below is a deep dive into the biggest developments, new names to know and more for moguls, aerials and ski cross as the 2026 Milan Cortina Games approach.